The Interpolating Information Criterion for Overparameterized Models: Acknowledgments

 \section{Acknowledgments}

+LH is supported by the Australian Research Council through a Discovery Early Career Researcher Award (DE240100144).
 FR was partially supported by the Australian Research Council through an Industrial Transformation Training Centre for Information Resilience (IC200100022).
 MWM would like to acknowledge the DOE, IARPA, NSF, and ONR for providing partial support of this work.